• Skip to primary navigation

 Instant Pot Garlic Mashed Potatoes

-There’s something about mashed potatoes that makes any meal feel more complete.
+There's something about mashed potatoes that makes any meal feel more complete, a classic comfort food made by mashing cooked potatoes with butter and milk.

 They're comforting, rich, and always welcome at the table-whether you're serving roast chicken or just want something cozy on a weeknight.

-This Instant Pot version makes the whole process smoother.
+This Instant Pot version makes the whole process smoother, pressure-cooking the potatoes on high for about 10 minutes and eliminating prolonged boiling.

 You skip the boiling, save the stovetop space, and still end up with soft, creamy, garlicky mashed potatoes that taste like you hovered over them for an hour.